-Download the submission rules
+Download the programme

 All abstracts will be presented as posters which are available for viewing throughout the entire meeting.
-A lively and highly interactive poster session takes place on Thursday evening between faculty and presenters.
+A lively and highly interactive Poster Session takes place on Thursday evening between faculty and presenters.
 During this evening, judges discuss the Posters selected for the Young Investigator Poster Award (1st prize: 1 000€ - Runner-up: 400€).

-The HFA provides hotel accommodation and all meals which are taken exclusively in the hotel.
+The HFA provides hotel accommodation and all meals, which are taken exclusively in the hotel.

-The HFA also provides a bus service which will be provided from Geneva airport on Wednesday 25 January at 15:30 and back to the airport on Saturday 28 January (book flights after 15:30).
+The HFA also provides a bus service which will be provided from Geneva airport on Wednesday 24 January at 15:30 and back to the airport on Saturday 27 January (book flights after 15:30).

-If your abstract is accepted, you will be required to pay a registration fee of 200 euros.
+If your abstract is accepted, you will be required to pay a registration fee of 220€.